Easy steps we can all take to take control of our health

 - A person’s risk of progressing from pre-diabetes to type 2 diabetes can be roughly halved if they lose weight, change their diet, increase exercise and/or have drug treatment.

-- Get an annual heart and diabetes check.
+- Get an annual heart and diabetes check by simply visiting your doctor.
+It’s easy.

 - Get regular exercise